w3f/polkadot-wiki/docs/learn/learn-xcm.md

 New registers have been introduced in order to accommodate some of the new instructions:

-- `Transact Status Register` - A register that primarily handles the status when checking the versions between the origin, destination chain, and the requested pallet located on the destination chain.
+- `Transact Status Register` - A register that expresses the result of the encoded call within a `Transact` instruction that has been dispatched.

 - `Topic Register` - A register that can set any value and is for use cases such as crafting IDs for messages.
 A `Topic` is also part of `XcmContext`.